carlosreiakvam/IMAT2011-Speedrun/README.md

 ## NTNU IMAT

-* Various Matlab livescripts for the curriculum of IMAT1001 and IMAT 2011 at NTNU, Norway.
+* Various Matlab livescripts for the curriculum of IMAT1001 and IMAT2011 at NTNU, Norway.
 * Runs on Matlab 2020
 * Matlab: view -> hide code